dmeehan1968/react-component-library/README.md

 ## Conventions
 - Keep components small and pure to benefit from Vite React Fast Refresh.
-- Co-locate tests and DSLs next to their feature modules.
+- Co-locate tests and their helpers next to their feature modules.
 - Avoid global ambient types in `src/`.

 ## Troubleshooting